The Burnside bicategory of groupoids

-\urladdr{http://math.mit.edu/~hrm}
+\urladdr{http://math.mit.edu/$\sim$hrm}

-Sometime in the 1980's Gaunce Lewis described to me a ``Burnside category'' of groupoids.
+Sometime around 1980 Gaunce Lewis described to me a ``Burnside category'' of groupoids.
 It provides an additive completion of the Burnside category of groups.
-In these notes we offer two quite different models for this construction, arising from two different but equivalent bicategories \cite{leinster}.
+In these notes we describe this construction in the more structured setting of bicategories \cite{leinster}.

 Morphisms from $H$ to $G$ in the Burnside category of groups are provided by sets with commuting right and left actions of $H$ and $G$, which are free and finite over $G$.
-The first model extends this construction to groupoids by considering a $G$-action on a set $S$ as a homomorphism $G\rightarrow\Aut(S)$.
-This model has alternative expressions in terms of ``bi-actions'' or in terms of covering groupoids.
-The second model is a theory of correspondences of groupoids.
-In both cases the morphism categories are symmetric monoidal, and the morphism groups in the Burnside category are obtained by adjoining inverses to the commutative monoids of isomorphism classes.
+We extend this construction to groupoids by considering a $G$-action on a set $X$ as a homomorphism $G\rightarrow\Aut(X)$.
+This has an alternative expression in terms of ``bi-actions,'' a variant of the discrete version of a topological construction which provides a convenient account of the theory of orbifolds \cite{lerman}.
+We obtain a bicategory $\bB$, the ``Burnside bicategory of groupoids.''
+It comes equipped with a morphism \cite{leinster} from the bicategory $\bG$ of groupoids, functors, and natural transformations, and a compatible functor from the opposite of the sub-bicategory $\bG_{cf}$ generated by ``finite covers'' of groupoids.
+We think of the first as ``stabilization'' and the second as providing ``transfers.''

+The morphism categories are symmetric monoidal, and the morphism groups in the Burnside category (of groupoids, as of groups) are obtained by adjoining inverses to the commutative monoids of isomorphism classes.

-In each case the composition laws are ``bilinear,'' and presumably satisfy the axioms described by Bert Guillou \cite{guillou}.
-Guillou shows that such pairings can be rigidified to provide the input required by Tony Elmendorf and Mike Mandell \cite{elmendorf-mandell} to produce a spectral category.
+Moreover, the composition functors are ``bilinear'' and presumably satisfy the axioms described by Bert Guillou \cite{guillou}.
+Guillou shows that such pairings can be rigidified to provide the input required by Tony Elmendorf and Mike Mandell \cite{elmendorf-mandell} to produce a spectral category $\Sp\bG$.
 The functor $G\mapsto\Sigma^\infty_+BG$ will then extend to a spectral functor to spectra.
 On the subcategory of finite groupoids, the maps on morphism spectra are appropriate completions; this is the content of the ``Segal conjecture.''
-Moreover, the (enriched) category of spectrally enriched functors from this category to spectra is a model for ``global'' equivariant homotopy theory.